 Intel is providing technology that is enabling the deployment of virtualization technologies within communication service providers’ networks.
 The Basic Training Program provides the foundation for understanding this technology and the manner in which it is employed.
 This program includes overviews of Intel’s technology, architecture and vision, as well foundational training courses on network functions virtualization (NFV), software defined networking (SDN), and management and orchestration (MANO).

-Develop an understanding of Intel's view on Network Transformation in this presentation by Lynn Comp, Director of Market Development in Intel's Network Platforms Group.
+In this course, you will develop an understanding of Intel's view on Network Transformation with this presentation by James Greene, Industry Marketing Lead within Intel’s Network Products Group.

-In this course, Intel’s Director of Architecture, Network Platforms Group, Rajesh Gadiyar, discusses network function virtualization (NFV) with an overview of key technologies that make Intel Architecture a compelling architecture for NFV deployments.
+In this course, Intel’s Sr. Director of Architecture and Systems Engineering in the Network Platforms Group, Rajesh Gadiyar, discusses Network Function Virtualization (NFV) and provides an overview of key technologies based on Intel® Architecture currently being used in multiple NFV deployments worldwide.

 Discover the top 10 differences between telco NFV and cloud environments in this presentation by Technical Lead at Intel®, Petar Torre.

 In this course, Intel Solutions Architect, Brian Johnson, looks at network virtualization overlays (NVO) and provides an overview of how to set up VXLAN in a Linux environment using an Open vSwitch.

 In this course, Intel Solutions Architect, Brian Johnson, looks at Single Root I/O Virtualization (SR-IOV) and reviews different network traffic connectivity scenarios.

 In this course, Arjen van de Ven, Intel Director Advanced Systems Engineering, OTC, discusses the software trends that have led to virtualization and cloud computing, and will define container technology and describe its benefits.